 A strict carnivore diet eliminates all plant foods from the diet plan.
 Keto Carnivore is the precursor to this extreme diet that allows carbohydrate-free, non-animal fats, such as olive oil, coconut oil, MCT oil, or avocado oil.

-Although there is no fixed macronutrient ratio in the keto carnivore diet, you will burn fat as a primary energy source due to a lack of carbohydrates.
+Although the keto carnivore diet has no fixed macronutrient ratio, you will burn fat as a primary energy source due to a lack of carbohydrates.

 Let’s not kid ourselves – getting started with keto sounds easier than it is.
 For this reason, I designed a comprehensive how-to guide to help you to get started on a ketogenic diet today.